HmKayy/PowerBI-Project/README.md

 Step 1: Data was loaded into PowerBI, the original data was taken from Kaggle (https://www.kaggle.com/code/ahmedabbas757/coffee-shop-sales/input) in the form of a .xlsx file.

 Step 2: Data transformation.
-The original "transaction_date" was transformed into 4 new columns "Weekday", "Week", "Month", "Dates". "transaction_time" was reduced down to only giving the hours. "product_detail" was split into "Product Detail" and "Size" based on the suffix of "Rg", "Lg", "Sm".
+The original "transaction_date" was transformed into 4 new columns "Weekday", "Week", "Month", and "Date". "transaction_time" was reduced to only giving the hours. "product_detail" was split into "Product Detail" and "Size" based on the suffix of "Rg", "Lg", "Sm".
 A new "Transaction Revenue" was also added by multiplying "product_quantity" and "unit_price".

 Step 3: The 6 visualizations and 4 number cards were made to highlight the progress as well as explore the growth of the Coffee Chain.